-The accompanying financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates the realization of assets and the liquidation of liabilities in the normal course of business.
-However, we have experienced negative cash flows from operations with respect to our pressure cycling technology business since our inception.
-As of December 31, 2020, we do not have adequate working capital resources to satisfy our current liabilities and as a result, there is substantial doubt regarding our ability to continue as a going concern.
-We have been successful in raising cash through debt and equity offerings in the past and as described in Notes 10 and 11, completed debt financing subsequent to December 31, 2020.
+We have experienced negative cash flows from operations since our inception.
+As of December 31, 2022, we did not have adequate working capital resources to satisfy our current liabilities and as a result we have substantial doubt about our ability to continue as a going concern.
+We have been successful in raising debt and equity capital in the past and as described in Notes 9 and 10.
+In addition, we raised debt and equity capital after December 31, 2022 as described in Note 11.
 We have financing efforts in place to continue to raise cash through debt and equity offerings.

-Management has developed a plan to continue operations.
-This plan includes obtaining equity or debt financing.
-During the year ended December 31, 2020 we received \$9,871,039 net proceeds in additional convertible and non-convertible debt.
-We also received \$150,000 in net proceeds from the sale of Series AA Preferred Stock during the year.
-Although we have successfully completed financings and reduced expenses in the past, we cannot assure you that our plans to address these matters in the future will be successful
+Although we have successfully completed financings and reduced expenses in the past, we cannot assure you that our plans to address these matters in the future will be successful.
+These financial statements do not include any adjustments that might result from this uncertainty.